microsoft/playwright/docs/src/ci.md

 For Windows or macOS agents, no additional configuration required, just install Playwright and run your tests.

-For Linux agents, you can use [our Docker container](./docker.md) with Azure Pipelines support for [running containerized jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops).
+For Linux agents, you can use [our Docker container](./docker.md) with Azure Pipelines support [running containerized jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/container-phases?view=azure-devops).
-Alternatively, you can use [Command line tools](./cli.md#install-system-dependencies) to install all necessary dependencies for Ubuntu 18.04 or Ubuntu 20.04.
+Alternatively, you can use [Command line tools](./cli.md#install-system-dependencies) to install all necessary dependencies.

 ```yml
 pool: